aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 6: Set Translation

-Specify the translation for the cube node so it appears at the desired position in the scene.
+Translation positions the cube within the scene.
+The `Vector3` class stores X, Y, Z coordinates, and applying it to the node’s `Translation` property moves the cube to the desired location.

 ```java
 cubeNode.getTransform().setTranslation(new Vector3(0, 0, 20));